-From April 2015, your administering authority must establish and operate a Local Pension Board.
+Your administering authority must operate a Local Pension Board.
 The Pension Board is responsible for assisting the administering authority in securing compliance with the LGPS regulations, overriding legislation and guidance from the Pensions Regulator.
 The Board is made up of equal representation from employer and member representatives.